Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtomlapi.md

 </Tabs>

 ### NetworkedStart
 In the MLAPI, RPCs, VarChanges etc will not be replicated if they are done before the `NetworkedStart` method is called.
-The `NetworkedStart` method is called when the `NetworkedObject` is replicated.
+The `NetworkedStart` method is called when the `NetworkObject` is replicated.

 <Tabs
   className="unique-tabs"